Charming Billy

 Charming Billy, a novel by American author Alice McDermott, tells the story of Billy Lynch and his lifelong struggle with alcohol after the death of his first love.
-The novel was published by FSG in 1997 or 1998 and has since been republished by Picador (as a Picador Modern Classic).
+The novel was published by FSG in 1998 and has since been republished by Picador (as a Picador Modern Classic).
 It won the National Book Award for Fiction and the American Book Award, and was shortlisted for the International Dublin Literary Award.